Improving Entropy-Based Test-Time Adaptation from a Clustering View: Introduction

 Our contributions can be summarized as :

-\begin{itemize} \item We revisit EBTTA from a clustering view: the forward process can be interpreted as the label assignment while the backward process of EBTTA can be interpreted as the update of centers in clustering methods. \item The clustering view can guide us to put forward the improvement of EBTTA, where the robust label assignment, weight adjustment, and gradient accumulation are proposed to improve EBTTA.
+\begin{itemize} \item We revisit EBTTA from a clustering view: the forward process can be interpreted as the label assignment while the backward process of EBTTA can be interpreted as the updating of centers in clustering methods. \item The clustering view can guide us to put forward the improvement of EBTTA, where the robust label assignment, similarity-preserving constraint, sample selection, and gradient accumulation are proposed to improve EBTTA.

-\item We evaluate our method on various benchmark datasets, which demonstrates our method can gain consistent improvements over existing EBTTA. \end{itemize}
+\item We evaluate our method on various benchmark datasets, which demonstrates that our method can gain consistent improvements over existing EBTTA. \end{itemize}